-Made of stones and wood, the two story Carleton House has the characteristic bones of a building constructed in 1880.
+Made of stone and wood, the two story Carleton House has the characteristic bones of a building constructed in 1880.
 It’s a large structure and has a huge, “cavernous knotty pine” paneled living room.
-Its front door is actually located at the side of the house.
+Its front door is actually located in the side of the house.
 The walls are made of adobe, and it has a nice porch.
-The house’s water heater was kept in a small room under the house, a sort of cellar and is reached by going through a door near the front steps.
+The house’s water heater was kept in a small room under the house, a sort of cellar which is reached by going through a door near the front steps.

-Of course, modern amenities were added to Carleton House as the years passed, because it was essential to update for what was needed for its various uses; especially when it was renovated to become living quarters.
-It is still used as officer quarters.
+Of course, modern amenities were added to Carleton House as the years passed, because it was essential to update for what was needed for its various uses, especially when it was renovated to become living quarters for military officers.

-Fort Huachuca was established in 1877 on the spot of an Army camp, by Captain Samuel M. Whiteside and two companies of the 6th US Calvary.
-Fort Huachuca was also home to four regiments of “Buffalo Soldiers”, the African-American army units of the late 1800’s and early 1900’s.
-It was in a strategic spot, right at the mouth of Huachuca Canyon; about 190 miles south of Phoenix, Arizona.
-Their first purpose was to protect the settlers from Apache raiding parties and to prevent the Apaches from escaping into Mexico.
+Fort Huachuca was established in 1877 on the spot of an Army camp established by Captain Samuel M. Whiteside and two companies of the 6th US Calvary.
+Fort Huachuca was also home to four regiments of “Buffalo Soldiers”, the African-American army units of the late 1800s and early 1900s.
+It was in a strategic spot, right at the mouth of Huachuca Canyon, about 190 miles south of Phoenix, Arizona.
+Their first purpose was to protect the settlers from Apache raiding parties, and to prevent the Apaches from escaping into Mexico.

-It became the army base that supplied the 6th US Calvary with supplies as they battled and hunted down Geronimo and his braves.
-When bandit Pancho Villa became a person of interest, AFTER leading a raid against the boarder town of Columbus, New Mexico, guess who was there to chase them down into Mexico, during General Pershing’s unsuccessful 1916 campaign to capture/kill him?
+It became the army base that supplied the 6th US Calvary with supplies as they battled and hunt down Geronimo and his braves.
+When Bandit Pancho Villa became a person of interest, after leading a raid against the border town of Columbus, New Mexico, guess who was there to chase them down into Mexico, during General Pershing’s unsuccessful 1916 campaign to capture/kill him?
 The Tenth Calvary, that’s who!

 Throughout the years, it has been “the site for advanced testing of electronics and communications equipment and today is the Army Intelligence Center and School and the army’s Information Systems Command.
 All C130 flight training for NATO takes place at the fort, as does some training for the Israeli air force and army.”

-It was named in honor of Brig,.
-General James H. Carleton, who led “The ARIZONA Column” during The Civil War.
-Although built at first to be a hospital for soldiers injured in the Indian wars, it was soon used for a variety of purposes, beginning in 1885, because it only had room for 8 soldiers, and a bigger building was needed to take care of the wounded from the various battles with hostile native Americans and later Mexican bandits.
+The Carleton House was named in honor of Brigadier General James H. Carleton , who led “The Arizona Column” during The Civil War.
+Although built at first to be a hospital for soldiers injured in the Indian wars, it was soon used for a variety of purposes, beginning in 1885, because it only had room for eight soldiers, and a bigger building was needed to take care of the wounded from the various battles with hostile native Americans and later Mexican bandits.

 It has since served as housing for officers, an officers’ mess, Post Headquarters, a cafe, and a school house.
 For a brief time period, between 1947-1951, it was state property and was used by Arizona Governors, Osborn and Garvey, as a vacation retreat spot.
 It then once again became a residential house for various individual officers and their families.